sh1boot/sh1boot.github.io/drafts/ciscv.md

 * To exploit inter-opcode redundancies
 * To dress up like a CISC architecture in order to gain its powers

-## Decoding

-In its most primitive form the supposition is than in instruction decoder would decode the first instruction normally (with the caveat that the destination register is not in the usual location), while also preparing another normal-looking 32-bit instruction word to evaluate on the next cycle.

-If an exception occurs on the first instruction then enough state should be preserved that execution can resume from the second instruction in the packet if needed, but otherwise there's no jumping into the middle of a packet and it doesn't need to be efficient.

-Alternatively, a multi-issue implementation could ingest the packet as a single instruction and split it into uops at a more convenient stage in the pipeline.
-Or implement it as a single, fused instruction, if it's capable.
+Basically, I've seen too many complaints about the various consequences of 16-bit aligned instructions mixed with 32-bit aligned instructions, and so I started [thinking about it myself](/naturally-aligned-instruction-set/), and did [some very rough hacking](/experimental-riscv-instruction-compression/) to see how I might solve it, and am now at the stage which I present here.

-## The structure
+## Packet structure

-Four register fields shared between two adjacent instructions which are to be executed back-to-back.
-The first instruction (generally) has its source register fields aligned to the source register field positions of 32-bit opcodes, and the destination register field is (generally) the register written by the second instruction.
-Other fields are recycled and repurposed according to the frame structure they follow.
+Four register fields (the three standard ones, plus one more in the middle of `funct7`) shared between two consecutive instructions.

+The first instruction (generally) has its source register fields aligned to the source register fields of 32-bit opcodes, but the 32-bit destination register field is (generally) the register written by the second instruction.
+Other fields are recycled and repurposed according to the specific frame structure they follow.

 For example, a frame may designate a source register as also the destination register to save encoding space, or elide the destination